pigpimples/pigpimples.github.io/_posts/2015-12-06-top-ten-comfort-foods-of-india.md

 5. Pakoras, samosas and chai (tea): Nothing to match these on a gloomy, cloudy rainy day.
 The satisfaction lasts for ever.

-6. Gulab jamun (shown in pic) and jalebi's: A high calorie indulgence, served piping hot and very often bought from the neighborhood sweet shop rather than made at home.
+6. Gulab jamun and jalebi's: A high calorie indulgence, served piping hot and very often bought from the neighborhood sweet shop rather than made at home.
 Pure delight.

 7. Aloo bhujiya and Banana chips: This one is for the person who loves salty food.
 You will not stop until you finish the whole pack and still want more.